The use of sunscreen in children – what for and why?

 Dehydration and heat strokes – this is obvious, an excessive exposure to sunlight without any rest or sufficient fluid intake can cause dehydration or even heat strokes.
 I know that sometimes this is associated with a mild condition, that improves with bedrest and fluid intake, but dehydration and heat strokes can also lead to life-threatening situations.

 Sunburns – sunburns are burns that are caused as a result of exposure to sunlight, especially UV-B rays.
-It is true that some people have a “tendency” to burn depending on how light their skin-colour is, but all the different skin colours, including dark skin tones, are able to burn in the sun.
+It is true that some people have a “tendency” to burn depending on how light their skin-colour is, but all the different skin colours, including dark skin tones, can get sunburnt.
 Sunburns are actually an inflammatory process that occurs in the skin and is caused by the sun’s rays.
 The process includes vascular expansion, grouping of inflammatory cells, secretion of materials that promote the inflammatory process and cause skin cell damage and with time, accumulative, chronic damage.

 What are the different degrees of sunburns that exist?